rish-16/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Authorised staff from small family clinics (both receptionist and doctors)
-* Clinics lacking access to the cloud and are undeveloped compared to hospitals
+* Clinic staff from clinics that lack access to cloud and are undeveloped compared to hospitals
-* Young clinics that do not have technological capabilities
+* Clinic staff from young clinics that do not have technological capabilities
+* Prefer a type-first experience, and can type fast

 **Value proposition**:
+* Provide a centralised platform for clinic staff to manage patient records, reducing man hours from managing paper documents

 Today, small family clinics often record patient information using paper application forms.
 Such recording of patient information results in the clinic having a messy and inefficient patient record information;
 the family clinic will have to flip through files and documents in order to find the patient.
 Doc’it aims to provide a